Back

 For startup owners, it is important to understand that HIPAA compliance is not a one-time thing, but an ongoing process.

-HIPAAcompliant application requires commitment, regular maintenance, and support, to make sure your safeguards stay up-to-date and patient information is protected.
+HIPAAcompliant application requires commitment, regular maintenance, and support, to make sure your safeguards stay up-to-date and patient data is protected.
 Any breach of data can cost a lot of money and hurt the reputation of a startup.
 Therefore, it is better to plan attentively, anticipate challenges, and nip them in the bud.

 Our experience